-Attorney Fellowship Sponsorship for Fall 2022 Fellows
+Attorney Fellowship Sponsorship

 The Public Interest Law Center (“PILC”) is a nationally renowned public interest law firm founded in 1969 whose mission is to use high-impact legal strategies to advance the civil, social, and economic rights of communities in the Philadelphia region facing discrimination, inequality, and poverty.
 We combine targeted litigation, legal advice, community education, advocacy, and organizing to secure people’s access to fundamental resources and services, including a high-quality education, health care, housing and community services, employment, a healthy neighborhood and the unencumbered right to vote.
 We accomplish our mission in partnership with a robust network of pro bono partners, community partners, volunteers and other essential stakeholders.
 PILC strongly values equity, inclusion, achieving racial and social justice, and empowering client communities through our high impact work.